Some bp West Texas wells have boosted gas production by 20%

 bpx now uses electricity to power many of its operations in the Permian, including drilling, pumping, compressing gas for recovery and running air compressors that operate controls – all activities that traditionally involved diesel or natural gas-fired power.

-The business is also using electric fleets that help speed up well completions while reducing operational costs and emissions.
+The business is also using electric well-completions equipment to reduce operational costs and emissions.
 Compared to using traditional diesel-powered equipment, these electric fleets can achieve 8% greater efficiency, as measured by pumping hours per day, and about 15% lower emissions.

 Additionally, removing combustion engines in compressors and generators at well sites has helped bpx reduce its Permian methane intensity by more than 3% since 2019.
 The business now consistently achieves below 1% methane intensity – one of the lowest among peers in the region.